aneeshkp/barometer-operator/README.md

 ```

  ```
-$ kubectl create -f deploy/crds/collectd_v1alpha1_collectd_cr.yaml
+$ kubectl create -f deploy/crds/collectd.opnfv.org_v1alpha1_barometer_cr.yaml
 ```

  ```
 $ cat <<EOF | kubectl create -f -
-apiVersion: collectd.barometer.com/v1alpha1
+apiVersion:collectd.opnfv.org/v1alpha1
-kind: Collectd
+kind: Barometer
 metadata:
   name: barometer-collectd-ds
   labels:
-    app: collectd
+    app: barometer
 spec:
   # Add fields here
   deploymentPlan:
     image: opnfv/barometer-collectd
     size: 1
-    configname: collectd-ds-config
+    configname: barometer-config
 ```

-The operator will create a deployment of  collectd as daemon using default collectd.conf,To make changes to collectd configuration , you may apply configuration via configmap , where configmap name is matched with deployment.configname .
+The operator will create a deployment of  barometer as daemon using default collectd.conf,To make changes to collectd configuration , you may apply configuration via configmap , where configmap name is matched with deployment.configname .
 which can be viewed by running .

 ```
-kubectl get collectd -A
+kubectl get barometer -A
 ```